 Plan some down time, as well, to let it all soak in.
 Excellent dining and hotel destinations invite you to linger and savor the coast some more.

-Regional and state parks embrace some of the coast’s most lavish landscapes.
-Get up close with nature via a stroll along the Bird Walk Coastal Access Trail, a paved path running along the Bodega Bay salt marsh that’s home to wildlife thousands of birds throughout the year.
-The walk is easy, looping one mile through Doran Beach Regional Park and Bird Walk Coastal Access Park along Doran Park Marsh and tidal channels, over a new 110' bridge that spans Cheney Creek, and connects to the Bird Walk Park up on the levees.
+Regional and state parks embrace some of the coast's most lavish landscapes.
+Get up close with nature via a stroll along the Bird Walk Coastal Access Trail, a paved path running along the Bodega Bay salt marsh that's home to wildlife thousands of birds throughout the year.
+The walk is easy, looping one mile through Doran Regional Park and Bird Walk Coastal Access Park along Doran Park Marsh and tidal channels, over a new 110' bridge that spans Cheney Creek, and connects to the Bird Walk Park up on the levees.
 To access the trail, park at a 10-car space parking lot right off Hwy.
-1 at the south end of town (between Smith Brothers Rd. and Doran Park Rd.), or enter through Doran Beach Park at the north end of town.
+1 at the south end of town (between Smith Brothers Road and Doran Park Road), or enter through Doran Beach Park at the north end of town.
 For even more fun, leashed dogs are welcome to come romp, too.

 For a taste of history, the Fort Ross State Historic Park offers a rich adventure, as a former Russian colony established in 1812.
 Some of the ancient wood structures still remain on the 3,200 acre cliff-top site, as does an antique canon and water tower.
 The visitor center features ongoing interpretive presentations about Russian-era buildings, neighborhoods, intercultural relations, agriculture and trade.